Daydreamer-riri/vite-react-ssg/README.md

   dirStyle?: 'flat' | 'nested'
   /**
    * Generate for all routes, including dynamic routes.
-   * If enabled, you will need to configGure your serve
+   * If enabled, you will need to configure your serve
    * manually to handle dynamic routes properly.
    *
    * @default false